 Roger was a rescue dog whose breed was undefinable.

-Kalei was his constant companion, never leaving his side if she didn't have to.
 Roger was also very good at reading people.
 To most folks, he was affable and had no problem with being petted by strangers.
-Sometimes Roger would give a low growl, and people got the hint, but Roger had a significant problem with my sister Sanoe's boyfriend.
+Sometimes Roger would give a low growl, and people got the hint.
+However, Roger had a significant problem with my sister Sanoe's boyfriend.
 He did not like Laimana one bit.
-Whenever they were over at our house, we had to lock Roger in another room; otherwise, Roger would go for Laimana and tear him to shreds if we let him.
-Laimana seemed like a nice guy, he spoke articulately and was well-mannered, but I began to notice that he never did anything for himself.
+Whenever they were at our house, we had to lock Roger in another room; otherwise, Roger would go for Laimana and tear him to shreds if we let him.
+Laimana seemed nice; he spoke articulately and was well-mannered, but I noticed he never did anything for himself.
 Sanoe did everything for him short of holding his dick while he pissed or wiped his ass after he took a dump.
-I asked her about it, and she jokingly told me, "That's what happens; your man has a big dick,"
+I asked her about it, and she jokingly said, "That's what happens; your man has a big dick."

 "He's not my man," I replied.
 "Is that all it is, Sanoe?"